‘The Most Abandoned Villains of Wexford’

 By the middle of the 19th century, enquiry proceedings that followed a shipwreck incident, began to take on routine pattern of formality; the industry was becoming better regulated.
 The principal instigators, upholders of these proceedings, men whose word carried some weight, were the coastguards, Revenue staff, local land owners, and Lloyds agents.
 The crew and even the captain’s word, was often viewed with suspicion.
 In cases, local parish priests intervened on behalf of their flock often accused of looting or ‘wrecking’.
 These were early days of the Board of Trade and Merchant Shipping regulations, and the formalities were not always nor uniformly applied around the coast.

-One is always on the lookout for the unusual in accounts of shipwreck incidents.
+One, or anoraks like myself, are always on the lookout for the unusual in accounts of shipwreck incidents.
 It may only take a small remark, or the lack of remark, something that just doesn’t seem right.
 And certainly, any reference to the much maligned ‘wrecker’, always catches my interest.
 Knowing, that in the majority of cases, it’s use has cast that catch-all derogatory understanding over the character of local people, who may have lived at, and more often, from the sea for generations.

 Built at the famous yard of Daniel McKay & Pickett, Boston, in 1844, the John R Skiddy, at almost a 1000 tons, set numerous records for cross Atlantic passage, and under her owner captain, William Skiddy, she consistently maintained highest averages.
 On March 28, 1850, her replacement commander, captain Shipley, took the packet ship with over 400 passengers and a mixed cargo into the Mersey channel.
 Having turned left at The Skerries, and down the Irish Channel he was on his way.
 True to form, captain Shipley later claimed, that he discovered on April 1 that, the SE winds had pushed him more sideways, westerly, than he had allowed for.
 That same night, mistaking the Arklow Bank light for the Tuskar light, he turned right – too soon.
 The ship does not seem to have struck anything, until, in ‘rain and thick weather’, it ran up on the Button Rocks, Glascarrig Point, near Cahore, county Wexford.